The Methodology

 Biodiversity Risk (Current → 2100 → 2300)

 The composite habitability raster describes where the planet remains liveable, but not what stands to lose by its decline.
 The two paired surfaces here cross habitability with the human population on one side, and combine projected urban expansion with direct climate threat to intact ecosystems on the other.
 Human Exposure = (1 − habitability) × population: a static-population cartogram surfacing where today's population is concentrated in cells projected to lose habitability.
-Biodiversity Risk is the two-term redesign documented in the methodology section above: bio_risk = 1 − (1 − encroachment) × (1 − climate_threat).
-Encroachment uses Chen et al. 2020 SSP5 urban-land projections multiplied by today's natural-land fraction (frozen at LUH2 2020) — pressure on what is intact now and is about to become attractive to humans.
-Climate-threat is a cliff-aware composite of six biodiversity-specific factors (Tair anomaly, cold-loss, climate velocity, water stress, drought, flood) at thresholds tighter than the human-hab equivalents.
+Biodiversity Risk is a hazard × stakes priority score documented in the methodology section above: bio_risk = joint_pressure × bio_value, hazard × stakes. joint_pressure combines pure-pressure encroachment (Chen et al. 2020 SSP5 urban-land projection) with a weighted-arithmetic climate-threat composite of six biodiversity-specific factors (Tair anomaly, cold-loss, climate velocity, water stress, drought, flood) via probabilistic OR. bio_value scales that by what is at stake — NHM BII intactness × endemism-weighted IUCN/BirdLife irreplaceability, held at observed-2020 — so the map reads as where biodiversity loss matters, not merely where climate changes.
+Panels share a single cross-epoch (p99-normalized) colour scale.

 Exposure is not a migration projection.
 The climate-mobility literature (Black et al. 2013; Cattaneo & Peri 2016; Cundill et al. 2021) is unambiguous that the most climate-vulnerable populations are often least able to relocate — migration is expensive, and the same conditions that erode habitability also erode the resources needed to leave.
 A high-population × low-habitability cell may therefore contain trapped populations facing maximum exposure precisely because they cannot move, not displacement-prone populations on the verge of moving; this surface cannot distinguish the two.
 Population is also held at the 2020 WorldPop baseline, so the 2100 and 2300 panels read present-day settlement against future climate fields and should be interpreted as exposure cartograms, not forecasts of where people will actually live.
 No peer-reviewed migration projection exists at the 2300 horizon.